 The bottom line is that you should never paint wood that is wet, no matter the paint you want to use.

 This is because the paint will create a seal that will keep the moisture locked inside the wood.
 This is especially true with Bitumen paint.

-The result will be a speeding up of the rotting process as the moisture has nowhere to go.
+The result will speed up the rotting process as the moisture has nowhere to go.

 With the wood being unable to dry out, it will be like it is underwater and will start rotting away rather quickly.

 In addition to being a bad idea to lock the moisture inside wet wood by painting it, the likelihood of the paint sticking is not very high.

 Even Bitumen paint will have some difficulty sticking to the wood if the structure is still wet.
 This is because the wet wood will essentially repel the paint.